-Using Identity-Based Policies (IAM Policies) for Amazon Cloud Map - Amazon Cloud Map
+Identity-based policy examples for Amazon Cloud Map - Amazon Cloud Map

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Using Identity-Based Policies (IAM Policies) for Amazon Cloud Map
+Identity-based policy examples for Amazon Cloud Map

-Permissions Required to Use the Amazon Cloud Map Console
+Using the Amazon Cloud Map console

 To grant full access to the Amazon Cloud Map console, you grant the permissions in the following permissions policy: